RogueStar112/reading-notes/course_201/018_read_class10.md

 ### The JavaScript Debugger.

 1. How would you describe the JavaScript Debugger tool and how it works to someone just starting out in software development?

+The JS Debugger tool is just another tool in your debugging arsenal.
+While console.log() and the browser console are one part of it, the debugger

 2. Define what a breakpoint is.

+A breakpoint is a set point in a program where it stops running, typically for debugging reasons.

 3. What is the call stack?

+Imagine a call stack as a plate of dishes that need to be cleaned up.
+The program piles up the functions (or dishes), processing the most recent functions up until the very first one.
+This is the best way I can describe a call stack.